 Empire State Development Corporation

-- $9.9 million for gaming revenue distributions from the Tioga Downs, Rivers, Montreign and Del Lago casinos to 26 local governments.
+- $8.1 million to 26 local governments for gaming revenue distributions from the Tioga Downs, Rivers, Montreign and Del Lago casinos.

 Office of General Services

-- $7.2 million for hourly-based IT services, including $2.1 million to Knowledge Builders Inc. and $5.1 million to 26 other vendors.
+- $9.7 million for hourly-based IT services to 28 vendors, including $2.2 million to Knowledge Builders Inc.

 Department of Health